UK to impose tougher COVID-19 measures amid case spike

-Gove said reducing “social mixing” was key to slowing the spread of the virus. he said it was impossible to say how long the restrictions would be in place.
+Gove said reducing “social mixing” was key to slowing the spread of the virus.
+He said it was impossible to say how long the restrictions would be in place.

 “What we hope is we can take appropriate steps now, which mean that if we succeed in beating back the virus, then we will in the future be able to progressively relax them,” Gove told the BBC.
 “But what I can’t do is predict with absolute certainty.”

-The prime minister will release further details of the government’s plan when he speaks to the House of Commons at 1around 12:30 p.m.
-(11:30 GMT) after meeting the Cabinet and the government’s COBRA emergency committee.
+The prime minister is set to release further details when he speaks to the House of Commons at around 12:30 p.m.
+(1130 GMT) after meeting the Cabinet and the government’s COBRA emergency committee.
 He will later deliver a televised address to the nation.

+Plans to have spectators return to sports stadiums are also likely to be put on hold as part of the new restrictions.

-The new restrictions come a day after the government’s top scientific and medical advisers said COVID-19 infections were doubling every seven days and could rise to 49,000 a day by mid-October if nothing is done to stem the tide.
-On Monday there were 4,300 new infections, the highest level since May.
+The news comes a day after the British government’s top scientific and medical advisers said coronavirus infections were doubling every seven days and could rise to 49,000 a day by mid-October if nothing is done to stem the tide.
+On Monday, the government reported 4,300 new confirmed cases, the highest number since May.

-The U.K. has gradually been increasing restrictions as cases rise, with people barred from meeting in large groups.
-But the measures are far less stringent than a nationwide lockdown imposed in March that saw restrictions on movement and most businesses closed.
-It was eased starting in June as cases began to fall, but that trend has now been reversed.
+The U.K. has gradually been increasing restrictions as cases rise, including barring people from meeting in large groups.
+But the measures are likely to be far less stringent than a nationwide lockdown imposed in March that confined most of the population and closed most businesses.
+The lockdown was eased starting in June as cases began to fall, but that trend has now been reversed.

+Some lawmakers from the governing Conservative Party are uneasy about the move to tighten restrictions on business and daily life, citing the impact on an already-reeling economy and the curbing of civil liberties.

-On Monday, the chief medical officers of England, Scotland, Wales and Northern Ireland raised the virus alert from three to four, the second-highest level, on the advice of the Joint Biosecurity Center.
+The chief medical officers of England, Scotland, Wales and Northern Ireland on Monday raised the U.K.’s virus alert from three to four, the second-highest level, on the advice of the Joint Biosecurity Center.
 They said cases of COVID-19 were rising “rapidly and probably exponentially.”

-In a live televised briefing, Chief Scientific Officer Patrick Vallance and Chief Medical Officer Chris Whitty said after a slow rise in new infections over the summer, the number of new COVID-19 cases is now doubling every seven days.
+In a live televised briefing, Chief Scientific Officer Patrick Vallance and Chief Medical Officer Chris Whitty said after new confirmed cases increasing slowly over the summer, the number is now doubling every seven days.

 In other countries, such an increase has soon led to a rise in deaths, Whitty said.